 frequency = 1/(2* Pi* RC)

 If you enter typical values for an electric guitar tone tone circuit, you’ll see the cutoff frequency this formula produces is about 29 Hz.
 Clearly that is not correct because signals below 30Hz are not even audible for most humans.
 As I looked into this I realized that we were not talking about simple RC circuits, as I had naively assumed.
 The pickups are inductors, the volume control is in the circuit, and the overall situation is vastly more complicated than I was able to calculate.
+For more on this, see my post on tone controls.
 So I was forced to simply pick values commonly used in guitar building and hope for the best.
 For the bass cut circuit, I eventually used the 1M pot and a 0.0022 microF capacitor.
 For the treble cut circuit, I used the 250K pot and a 0.022 microF capacitor.

 This was the circuit I eventually came up with.